 Hiring replacement drivers

 The Cost of Bad Social Media Reputation

 A tarnished online reputation can result in the loss of trucking business which is an incalculable cost.
 In the age of social media, just one commercial truck accident can spread to Facebook or Yelp like wildfire, creating a public relations nightmare for fleet managers.
+By allowing fleet managers to oversee their drivers in real time, the cost of GPS tracking cameras pay for themselves in saved reputations alone.
 If potential customers see your trucking services as a safety liability, they will be less likely to hire you and seek other options instead.